 Time at Club:

 It is fair to say that Wolves have had a yo-yo few seasons of late.
 The Midlands club were relegated from the Premier League in 2012 after finishing rock-bottom of the table.
 It got worse the following campaign after they suffered the dreaded drop for the second season in a row.
 However, they managed to bounce back by winning the League One title in 2013/14, and then won the Championship in 2018.

-Wolverhampton Wanderers have reaped 6 wins in the last 10 games, beating Leeds United, Nottingham Forest, Cardiff City, Fulham, Brentford and Rotherham United.
-1 draws against Blackburn Rovers and defeats to Huddersfield Town, Brighton and Hove Albion and Bristol City has seen them score 12 at an average of 1.2 goals per game while shipping 9.
+Wolverhampton Wanderers have reaped 6 wins in the last 10 games, beating Manchester United, Cardiff City, Bristol City, Shrewsbury Town, Everton & West Ham United.
+3 draws against Chelsea, Bournemouth & Shrewsbury Town and defeats to Huddersfield Town has seen them score 18 at an average of 1.8 goals per game while shipping 9.